Obelicks/intro_assembler/notes.md

 ## I/O
 The Input/Output include: keyboard, screen, long term storage units (hdd,ssd).

-The processor access these devices using the Bus Interface which is a highway for data and addresses.
+The processor access these devices using the **Bus Interface** which is a highway for data and addresses.

-Accessing a long term storage unit is slower than accessing a RAM mainly due to the fact that this kind of storage isnt volatile like RAM.
-The benefit of long term storage is that unlike RAM, cache and registers that after a reboot, the data on long term storage units persists while RAM etc. is wiped.
+Accessing a long term storage unit is slower than accessing RAM.
+However unlike main memory this kind of storage isnt volatile like RAM, cache and registers.
+The benefit of long term storage is that RAM, cache and registers that after a reboot, the data on long term storage units persists while RAM etc. is wiped.

 ## CPU architecture